Yoav666s/dnd-wiki/collections/_monsters/basic-rules/crocodile.md

 traits: |
   **Hold Breath.** The crocodile can hold its breath for 15 minutes.
 actions: |
   **Bite.** Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
 Hit: 7 (1d10 + 2) piercing damage, and the target is grappled (escape DC 12).
 Until this grapple ends, the target is restrained, and the crocodile can't bite another target
+reactions: ""
 excerpt: "Large Beast, Unaligned"
 source: "Basic Rules"
 ---